About Us

 Our Mission is to provide comfort and support for people who seek asylum and refuge.
 Our volunteers connect personally and accompany them as they navigate challenges such as: immigration court, shelter, health care, and work.
 We find resources that support their goals and healing from trauma.
 We are committed to the truth that every human being is worthy of a safe place to live and thrive.

+Referrals come to us from public school officials, local nonprofit service agencies, and organizations working at the borders.
 We meet with the family or individual to see what their needs and strengths are.
-We try to discern whether Welcoming Network’s resources will be a good fit.
-If so, a number of volunteers form a team to assist the family.
-Team members coordinate to manage the wealth of assistance and to make it easier on our new neighbors to get needs met.
+We try to discern whether the Welcoming Network’s resources will be a good fit.
+If volunteers step forward to form a team, we proceed to assist the family.
+Team members coordinate to manage assistance and to make it easier on our new neighbors to get needs met.

 In some cases, we may offer modest financial assistance for a limited period of time while the family/individual is getting settled.
 All the people we have accompanied are eager to work and become self-sufficient.